Acknakxfer/simgal/README.md

 ## How to use:
 - Developed on Linux (while travelling), used on Ubuntu 18.04 and 20.04
 - Make sure you have `exiftool` (from `libimage-exiftool-perl`), `convert` (from `imagemagick`) and `python3` installed
-- Put your selection of your original (full-res) pictures in a separate directory anywhere on your filesystem (symlinks OK)
+- Put your selection of your original (full-res) pictures in a separate directory anywhere on your filesystem (symlinks OK).
+This directory will be read but not altered in any way.
 - Create a directory for your templates

         mkdir ~/.simgal_templates